stcpev1/EssentialsPE/README.md

 #### [Download the latest _Development_ Build here!](https://github.com/LegendOfMCPE/EssentialsPE/raw/travis-build/EssentialsPE.phar)

 =
-## The master branch might not be stable.
-Please use the Stable branch for this.
+#### The Master branch might not ALWAYS be stable.
+Go to the Stable branch for that.
+We try to keep the master branch stable, but do not complain if it happens to not be.

 #### TODO (v2.0.0):
 * Start working over [THIS](https://gist.github.com/shoghicp/88acec9d15564ccc8e75).